mastixstudio/mastixstudio/README.md

 The [notebooks](https://github.com/mastixstudio/notebooks) are divided into three types: fundamentals, applications, and use cases.
 Fundamentals cover basic building blocks of the library, applications are smaller examples illustrating particular features, and use cases are larger examples with real-world scale.
 The repository is updated continuously with new applications of MASTIX Studio.

-## Articles
+## Knowledge Base

-A collection of articles treating some use cases for MASTIX Studio, as well as some insights about current issues in banking and finance.
-Updated continuously.
+Explore our Knowledge Base for detailed use cases of MASTIX Studio, alongside insights on current issues in banking and finance.
+Updated regularly.

 [Regulatory Compliance: Mastering BCBS 239, IRRBB, BRRD, FRTB, and Beyond](https://github.com/mastixstudio/mastixstudio/blob/main/RegulatoryCompliance.md).